yuleiqin/fopro/README.md

 # Citation
-If you find this useful in your research, please consider citation of our work:
+If you find this useful in your research, please consider citation of our work <https://arxiv.org/abs/2212.00465>:
 ```
 @article{FoPro,
 	title={FoPro: Few-Shot Guided Robust Webly-Supervised Prototypical Learning},